Giant Panda Bear of China

 Over 80% of the world's giant pandas live in Sichuan Province.
 The Chinese government now has established a Giant Panda Breeding Research Base in Chengdu to breed and save this precious species.

 Giant Panda Breeding Research Base

-This panda research breeding base has state of the art facilities.
+This panda research breeding base has state-of-the-art facilities.
 It appears to be a beautifully landscaped park.
 Luxuriant bamboos grow everywhere around the base.
-Here more than 80 pandas live a protected life, where visitors can view them eating, sleeping or playing.
+Here more than 80 pandas live a protected life, where visitors can view them eating, sleeping, or playing.
 Visitors can also learn more about this precious species in the giant panda museum.
-The panda hospital can also be visited, where there is a 7,000 square meter educational space for the foreign and domestic visitors.
+The panda hospital can also be visited, where there is a 7,000 square meter educational space for foreign and domestic visitors.
 In these learning areas, visitors will come to know more about the work being done to preserve this lovely animal.